 Within your community, you can customize your badges, create private and all-access community areas, and share rich media like videos, images, embeds, text, and links.
 You can also tag or mention people in community comments so they get a notification.

-Community access can be bundled with any other product you make, and you can also add discussion forums directly inside your courses and products depending on the type of program you’re offering.
+Community access can be bundled with any other product you make, and you can also add discussion spaces directly inside your courses and products depending on the type of program you’re offering.
+And when your members are logged in, you can also sell additional products to them from a customizable online storefront, built right into your community.

 Podia also has a full-featured email marketing tool with automations, sales funnels, email templates, analytics, and newsletters so you can stay in touch with your people.
-Podia Email is an optional add-on, with prices starting at $7/month.
+Podia Email is included with every plan, with subscriber allowances based on your plan.

 How does Podia help you grow a business?